mcd500/teep-device/docs/building_with_docker.md

 ## Building TEEP-Device with Docker

+The build environment is in three terminals for convenient development.

+* Terminal of running tamproto
+    - Shows log messages of tamproto while developing TEEP-Device

+* Terminal of running Docker of TEE
+    - For building and manipulating TEEP-Device

+* Terminal of editing TEEP-Device
+    - For editing source codes of TEEP-Device by watching above two terminals.

 ### Building TEEP-Device for Keystone with Docker

 Following commands are to be executed on Ubuntu 20.04.